Pune: Geography

 Vetal Hill Panorama, a prominent hill in Pune.
 Elevation c.
 800 m.

 Pune is situated at approximately 18° 32" north latitude and 73° 51" east longitude.
-The city's total area is 15.642 km^{2}, and the municipal corporation area covers 518 km^{2}.
+The area of Pune district is 15,642 km^{2}, and the municipal corporation area covers 518 km^{2}.
 By road Pune is 149 km south-east of Mumbai, 580 km south-west of Indore, 695 km west of Nagpur, 1173 km south of Delhi, 734 km north of Bangalore, 562 km north-west of Hyderabad.

 Pune lies on the western margin of the Deccan Plateau, at an altitude of 560 m above sea level.
 It is on the leeward side of the Sahyadri mountain range, which forms a barrier from the Arabian Sea.
 It is a hilly city, with Vetal Hill rising to 800 m above sea level.
 The Sinhagad fort is at an altitude of 1300 m.

 The old city of Pune is at the confluence of the Mula and Mutha rivers.
 The Pavana, a tributary of Mula River and Indrayani River, a tributary of the Bhima River, traverse the northwest Neighbourhoods of Pune.